 Ruth Stearns has been in training and implementation since 1995.
 Her career began as a middle school teacher in post-revolutionary Nicaragua.
 As a teacher in a developing, post-war country she became dedicated to issues surrounding social justice and violence.
 She later transitioned to higher education and worked at the Bryman School and at The Art Institute of Phoenix as an Assistant Director of Admissions.
 Her responsibilities included vetting prospective students and identifying barriers to enrollment and to matriculation.

 After taking a break to raise her three children, she began working as a trainer and technical support for a national professional line nutritional company and an international professional line herbal company which trained medical professionals in alternative therapies.

-Aside from her professional accomplishments Ruth is a published poet, writer and a public speaker.
-Ruth has worked with clients using various energy medicine and body centric coaching techniques for trauma recovery.
-Drawing on her childhood experiences growing up in an abusive, religious cult and as a survivor she is a fierce advocate for those who have experienced abuse.
+Aside from her professional accomplishments, Ruth is a published poet, writer and public speaker.
+Ruth has worked with clients using various energy medicine and body-centric coaching techniques for trauma recovery.
+Drawing on her childhood experiences growing up in an abusive, religious cult and as a survivor, she is a fierce advocate for those who have experienced abuse.
 She is dedicated to helping survivors and allies understand behavioral coping mechanisms arising out of trauma and mitigating societal and personal judgments surrounding common human responses to violence and harm.
-This transformative approach helps those who have experienced violence and their allies better understand how to support, nurture and nourish survivors in a common sense manner and without blame.
+This transformative approach helps those who have experienced violence and their allies better understand how to support, nurture and nourish survivors in a common-sense manner and without blame.